 For the first 24 hours after the extraction, you can gently brush your other teeth but rinse the extraction area with a mixture of salt and water.
 If you experience swelling, apply an ice pack or cold compress to your cheek or jaw for 20 minutes at a time.
 An over-the counter pain reliever can help you to feel better, and if our dentist prescribes an antibiotic, take it as directed and make sure to finish the medication.

-If you have an uncomfortable tooth in Bolingbrook, Naperville, Riverside, Joliet, Illinois, Shining Smiles LLC can help.
+If you have an uncomfortable tooth in Bolingbrook, Franklin Park, Joliet, Naperville, Plainfield, Riverside, and Wheaton, Illinois, Shining Smiles LLC can help.
 Give us a call today at 630-972-4010 to schedule your appointment.